Using Brouwer's fixed point theorem: Piercing multiple intervals

 \begin{Theorem}[The Tardos--Kaiser theorem on $d$-intervals] {Tardos--Kaiser theorem|thmref{t:d-int}} {theorem!Tardos--Kaiser|thmref{t:d-int}} Every family $\FF$ of {$d$-in}\-ter\-vals, $d\geq 2$, has a transversal of size at most $(d^2-d)\cdot \nu(\FF)$. \end{Theorem}

-Here we present a proof using Brouwer's fixed point theorem.
+Here we present a proof using the Brouwer fixed point theorem.
 Alon \cite{Alon-piercing} found a short non-topological proof of the slightly weaker bound $\tau(\FF)\leq 2d^2\nu(\FF)$.

 \proof Let $\FF$ be a fixed system of $d$-intervals with $\nu(\FF)=k$, and let $t=t(d,k)$ be a suitable (yet undetermined) integer.
-The general plan of the proof is this: Assuming that there is no transversal of $\FF$ of size $dt$, we show by a topological method that the fractional packing number $\nu^*(\FF)$ is at least $t+1$.
+The general plan of the proof is this: Assuming that there is no transversal of~$\FF$ of size $dt$, we show by a topological method that the fractional packing number $\nu^*(\FF)$ is at least $t+1$.
 Then a simple combinatorial argument proves that the packing number $\nu(\FF)$ is at least $\frac {t+1}d$, which leads to $t<d^2\cdot\nu(\FF)$.
-An sharper combinatorial reasoning in this step leads to the slightly better bound in the theorem.
+A sharper combinatorial reasoning in this step leads to the slightly better bound in the theorem.

-Our candidates for a transversal of $\FF$ are all sets $T$ with each $T_i=T\cap I_i$ having exactly $t$ points; so $|T|=td$.
+Our candidates for a transversal of~$\FF$ are all sets $T$ with each $T_i=T\cap I_i$ having exactly $t$ points; so $|T|=td$.
 For technical reasons, we also permit that some of the $t$ points in $I_i$ coincide, so $T$ can be a multiset.

 The letter $T$ could also abbreviate a \emph{trap}.
 The trap is set to catch all the $d$-intervals in~$\FF$, but if it is not set well enough, some of the $d$-intervals can escape.
 Each of them escapes through a hole in the trap, namely through a \emph{$d$-hole}.
-The points of $T_i$ cut the segment $I_i$ into $t+1$ open intervals (some of them may be empty), and these are the \emph{holes in $I_i$}; they are numbered 1 through $t+1$ from left to right.
-A $d$-hole consists of $d$ holes, one in each $I_i$.
-The \emph{type} of a $d$-hole $H$ is the set $\{(1,j_1),(2,j_2),\ldots,(d,j_d)\}$, where $j_i\in [t{+}1]$ is the number of the hole in $I_i$ contained in~$H$.
+The points of~$T_i$ cut the segment $I_i$ into $t+1$ open intervals (some of them may be empty), and these are the \emph{holes in $I_i$}; they are numbered 1 through $t+1$ from left to right.
+A $d$-hole consists of $d$~holes, one in each $I_i$.
+The \emph{type} of a $d$-hole $H$ is the set $\{(1,j_1),(2,j_2),\dots,(d,j_d)\}$, where $j_i\in [t{+}1]$ is the number of the hole in $I_i$ contained in~$H$.
 A $d$-interval $J\in\FF$ \emph{escapes} through a $d$-hole $H$ if it is contained in the union of its holes.
-The drawing shows a $3$-hole, of type $\{(1,2),(2,4),(3,4)\}$, and a $3$-interval escaping through it: \iipefig{holes} Let $\HH_0$ be the hypergraph with vertex set $[d]\times [t{+}1]$ and with edges being all possible types of $d$-holes; for example, the hole in the picture yields the edge $\{(1,2),(2,4),(3,4)\}$.
-So $\HH_0$ is a complete $d$-partite $d$-uniform hypergraph (we will meet such hypergraphs several times in this book).
-By saying that a $J\in\FF$ escapes through an edge $H$ of $\HH_0$, we mean that $J$ escapes through the $d$-hole (uniquely) corresponding to~$H$.
+The drawing shows a $3$-hole, of type $\{(1,2),(2,4),(3,4)\}$, and a $3$-interval escaping through it: